dwarvesf/playground/Blockchain/zk-SNARKs.md

 ---
-tags: blockchain, network, ethereum
+tags: blockchain, network, ethereum, zero-knowledge, snarks
 author: Bien Vo
 date: 2022-12-09
 ---

-# ZK-SNARKs

 ## What is this?